ralphyz/color_clock/readme.md

 ![Color Clock Parts](/images/2.png)

 ## Hardware Needed
 * Rasberry Pi Zero W V1.1 [https://amzn.to/2YNBUNQ](https://amzn.to/2YNBUNQ)
 * Low Voltage Labs Traffic Light [https://amzn.to/2MVWmtl](https://amzn.to/2MVWmtl)

 ## Soldering
 You may be able to get by without soldering, but I soldered the wires onto my board.
 I did not solder into the traffic light device.
 I used GPIO spots GND/17/27/22 and wires that are 40mm long.
-You can use 14/15/18/GND too, and not have to rotate the light 180 degrees.
+You can use 14/15/18/GND too, and you will not have to rotate the light 180 degrees.
 If you change GPIO pins, you must update the `app.py` file with the new locations:
 ```
-# GPIO Numbers
+# GPIO Pin Numbers
 g_io = 17
 r_io = 27
 y_io = 22
 ```
+## Skills needed
+* Familiarity with Raspberry Pi
+* SSH into a computer
+* Basic soldering
+* Basic command line experience
+* 3D printing

 ## Case and Assembly
 Once soldered, put the traffic lights onto the wires.
 With the lights facing towards the USB/HDMI ports, insert the wires, in sequence left to right, into the traffic light.
 While slightly pushing down, twist the traffic light 180 degrees, facing away from the ports.
 Next, place the PI Zero into the base of the case.
 Fit the traffic light through the hole in the top/lid part of the case, and then snap the top/lid down onto the base.
 Then, gently press the LEDs into the holes on the front.
 Once it is securely in place, fit the back of the light tower into place to secure the traffic light in the tower.